mlavi/hugo/content/draft/devops-anti-patterns.md

 draft: true
 ---

-DevOps is a cultural term, so in a recent discussion with my friend, David Hawthorne, we spoke about what "DevOps is not..." and I think it could be a hilareous article.
+DevOps is a cultural term, so in a recent discussion with my friend, David Hawthorne, we spoke about what "DevOps is not..." and I think it could be a hilarious article.
 <!--more-->
 In response to my DevOps maturity model, David pointed out the [Capability_Maturity_Model](https://en.wikipedia.org/wiki/Capability_Maturity_Model)